Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Potential downsides of family plans

-Bill responsibility: The primary account holder is generally liable for the entire bill regardless of who uses what.
-The carrier holds the primary holder responsible — if a secondary line doesn't contribute their share, that's a personal arrangement, not the carrier's concern.
+The primary account holder is liable for the entire bill regardless of who uses what.
+If a secondary line doesn't contribute, that's a personal arrangement — not the carrier's concern.

-Locked to one carrier: If someone on the plan wants to switch, they either need to leave the whole account or convince everyone to switch together.
+If someone on the plan wants to switch, they either need to leave the whole account or convince everyone to move together.

 Frequently asked questions